 Who is the best women’s doubles tennis team of all time?

 Martina Navratilova and Pam Shriver are the best women's doubles tennis team of all time.
-Not only did the duo manage to pull off a 109-Match winning streak and win five Wimbledon Championships together, but they also won 21 Grand Slam Doubles Titles, the most of any women's pairing of all time.
-To even further prove the point of their dominance, both Martina Navratilova and Pam Shriver managed to get inducted into the International Tennis Hall of Fame.
+Not only did the duo manage to pull off a 109-match winning streak and win five Wimbledon Championships together, but they also won 21 Grand Slam doubles titles, the most of any women's pairing of all time.
+To further prove the point of their dominance, both Martina Navratilova and Pam Shriver were inducted into the International Tennis Hall of Fame.